StackHut/nstack-docs/quick_start/workflow.rst

 .. code :: bash

- ~/DemoWorkflow/ $ nstack start DemoWorkflow:0.0.1-SNAPSHOT.w
+ ~/DemoWorkflow/ $ nstack start DemoWorkflow:0.0.1-SNAPSHOT w

 We now have a live HTTP endpoint on ``localhost:8080/demo``.
 The HTTP endpoint is configured to accept JSON-encoded values.
 We defined it to use an input schema of ``Text``, so we will be able to send it any JSON ``string``.
 In our JSON, we put ``params`` as the key, and our input as the value: